Question: How many times is too much? How many times is not enough?

 Remember, how can two walk together unless they agree?

-When assisting couples in reaching sexual agreement and harmony, I ask them how often they would like to have sex.
+When assisting couples toward reaching sexual agreement and harmony, I ask them how often they would like to have sex.
 It is surprising how many times their answers are the same.

 They look at each other in amazement, and then say to me that they really didn’t know they agreed so closely on the issue.
 My next question is usually, “Then why aren’t you doing it that often?”
 Typically their answer is that they haven’t had any real discussion or communication about the issue.

-Doug Weiss, Ph.D., is founder of Heart to Heart Counseling Center and author of The 7 Love Agreements, which explains the power of unity in marriage and outlines seven “love agreements” that will revitalize relationships.
+Doug Weiss, Ph.D., is founder of Heart to Heart Counseling Center and author of The 7 Love Agreements, which explains the power of unity in marriage and outlines seven “love agreements” that will revitalize relationships (available at strangdirect.com).
+Contact him at drdougweiss.com, or 5080 Mark Dabling Blvd., Colorado Springs, CO 80918, or email@example.com.